-A possible solution to this problem is to take a $\fNL(k)$ such that is constant up to some scale $k_\text{ cut}$ (corresponding to an halo mass $M_\text{ cut}$) and vanishing at smaller momenta, that is (see e.g. \cite{Sabti:2020ser})
+A possible solution to this problem is to take a $\fNL(k)$ such that it is constant up to some scale $k_\text{ cut}$ (corresponding to an halo mass $M_\text{ cut}$) and vanishing at smaller momenta, that is (see e.g. \cite{Sabti:2020ser})

 Such a scale dependent NG can be obtained in inflationary models where besides the inflaton field there is another spectator field which experiences a transition from massless to massive at a scale $\approx k_\text{ cut}$ \cite{Riotto:2010nh}.
 The corresponding result is shown in Fig.~\ref{fig:Labberunning} (central panel), where we plot the stellar mass density above $M_*$ assuming different values of $\fNL^0$ and the scale where NGs are switched off corresponding to $M_\text{ cut}= 10^{12} M_\odot$.
 This indicates that, in order to reach the JWST observations, large NGs are needed at least starting from masses below $\approx 10^{12} M_\odot$.
 The resulting shape of $S_3$ obtained in this scenario is shown in Fig.~\ref{fig:S3running}.
-Note that these large values of $\fNL$ are still allowed by constraints quoted by \cite{Sabti:2020ser}, which sensitively depend on $k_{\rm cut}$.
+Note that these large values of $\fNL^0$ might be in tension with constraints quoted by \cite{Sabti:2020ser}, which strongly depend on $k_{\rm cut}$.